 Chihiro wakes up with tears streaming down her cheeks.

 A few years ago, she used to have many strange dreams — a blur of colors spinning round in her head, teasing her memories so cruelly she could remember nothing whenever she woke up, nothing at all.
 Everytime it was like that and then it had stopped but never once had her dreams been so overwhelming.

 This time, it leaves her heart wrenching, desperately yearning for something she's lost — something she knows she knows but cannot remember.

 Chihiro feels like she's going mad, like she's run for miles but her destination is still nowhere in sight and she has no idea what she's looking for.
 Her heart aches.
 She grips the blanket hard in her hands.
 She cannot breathe as her tears keep rolling down, slowly washing any traces of her dream until it's completely gone away.

 She doesn't remember how.
 She doesn't remember why.
 She doesn't even remember who.

 But her heart cries out and she knows.

 Haku gazes up longingly at the sky, his eyes emerald and ablaze.

-Far away in front of the bathhouse at the middle of the bridge where they had met years ago for the second time, he stands there with the crown of light and delicate flowers cradled gently in his hands.
+Far away in front of the bathhouse, at the middle of the bridge where they met for the second time years ago, he stands with the crown of light, delicate flowers cradled gently in his hands.